Ngaio Health

 So how do we actually work with the vagus nerve in a session?

-As manual and somatic therapists, we don’t stimulate the vagus like flipping a switch.
+As manual therapists, we don’t stimulate the vagus like flipping a switch.
 Instead, we listen.
 Because the vagus is mostly sending messages up to the brain, how the body feels matters more than what we tell it to do.
-That’s where fascia — the body’s connective tissue — plays a role.
+We do not necessarily feel the vagus nerve directly.
+What we notice are experiences like a pounding heart, a tight throat, nausea, gut tension, shallow breathing, numbness, or a sense of being on edge — the body’s real signals of strain, protection, or overload.
+Gentle, precise, well-timed contact may be used as part of a broader approach to working with areas that feel tense, guarded, irritated, or under strain.

 Picture